 When it comes to identifying whether a Rolex is genuine, it seems that everyone is an expert.
 In the last few weeks, media outlets have posted, and re-posted, tell-tale signs that a Rolex is real.
 The weight of the watch, the lettering on the dial, the grammar used in the manual and sales description, whether your wrist turns green after a few days are all the “no-duh” qualities that “experts” spout as tell-tale signs of a fake Rolex.

 One sign that many commonly cite is that on a Rolex, the second hand should “sweep” around the dial.
 In fact, that is true.
-All but the Rolex Oysterquartz are mechanical wristwatches and the second hand should move without any stops between seconds, unlike a quartz watch that attempts to beat once every second.
+All, but a few like the Rolex Oysterquartz, are mechanical wristwatches and the second hand should move without any stops between seconds, unlike a quartz watch that attempts to beat once every second.
 The only notable exception is the Rolex “true beat” wristwatch, which is a mechanical movement, but the second hand progresses in one second increments.
 A Rolex True Beat is a rare watch, so most take that watch out of the equation.

 A mechanical Rolex wristwatch, depending on the watch movement, beats between 18,000 to 28,800 beats per hour.
 When looking at a Rolex watch face, you will see the second hand make uber-small pauses between the second indices.
 What you are seeing is the beats per second.
 Most Rolex wristwatches utilize the 3135 or 3186 (or derivative) movement which is designed to run at 28,800 beats per hour, or 8 beats per second.
 Older Rolex or smaller (ladies) wristwatches are 21,600 or 19,800 beats per hour.